cran-task-views/Hydrology/hydrology.md

 -   <pkg>hydrolinks</pkg> Tools to link geographic data with hydrologic network, including lakes, streams and rivers.
 Includes automated download of U.S. National Hydrography Network and other hydrolayers.

 -  <github>tpilz/lumpR</github> Functions for a semi-automated approach of the delineation and description of landscape units and partition into terrain components.
 It can be used for the pre-processing of semi-distributed large-scale hydrological and erosion models using catena-representation (WASA-SED, CATFLOW).
+GitHub only package.

 -   <pkg>lakemorpho</pkg> Lake morphometry metrics are used by limnologists to understand, among other things, the ecological processes in a lake.
 The 'lakemorpho' package provides the tools to calculate a typical suite of these metrics from an input elevation model and lake polygon.